mtahon/graph-sync-monitor/README.md

 * Current Block being indexed
 * Indexing Speed in Block per second, as an average since the monitoring started
 * Target date to reach the requested block at the average indexing speed

+After a few minutes the average indexing speed is more stable and the target date should not change much.
+The script can be stopped at this point with `CONTROL`+`C`.